 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

 They’re legit.
 According to the Better Business Bureau (BBB), United Collection Bureau, Inc. was founded and incorporated in Ohio in May 1959.
 The BBB opened its file in September 1967.
 UCB is listed as a collection agency.
 The Additional Information section indicates that “EAP is a division of UCB, which originated in the 1950s and has been a member of the BBB since 1972.EAP helps patients determine if they are eligible for any Medicaid programs, as well as any hospital-based programs.”
-Buzzfile estimates UCB’s annual revenue at $64.3 million and the size of its staff at 165 people.
+Buzzfile estimates United Collection Bureau’s annual revenue at $73.2 million and the size of its staff at 165 people at its headquarters.

 UCB’s consumer page contains only a link to the payment portal, and an email contact link to request payment arrangements or ask questions.
 On their Resource page, under the Consumer Resources heading, there are links to Ask Doctor Debt; the Better Business Bureau; the Association of Credit and Collections Professionals (ACA International); and UCB’s licensing information.
 Under the Sales Sheets heading, there are links to marketing brochures for various business services such as bad debt recovery, extended business office, and insurance verification.
 There is also a link to a United Collection Bureau Healthcare Service Video.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm

 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.